CyberSecAI/CyberSecAI.github.io/docs/NotebookML/NotebookML.md

     “NotebookLM is a closed system.”
 This means the AI won’t perform any web searches beyond what you, the user, give it in a prompt.
 Every response it generates pertains only to the information it has on hand.
     ([ref](https://www.techradar.com/computing/artificial-intelligence/googles-notebooklm-is-now-an-even-smarter-assistant-and-better-fact-checker))

+!!! quote

+    **“source-grounded AI”**: you define a set of documents that are important to your work—called “sources” in the NotebookLM parlance—and from that point on, you can have an open-ended conversation with the language model where its answers will be “grounded” in the information you’ve selected.
+It is as if you are giving the AI instant expertise in whatever domain you happen to be working in. ([ref](https://adjacentpossible.substack.com/p/introducing-notebooklm))

 ### Sharing
 Unlike Google Docs, it is not possible to share a NotebookLM publicly - sharing is done directly via email addresses.